Regulation and Frontier Housing Supply: Identification

-First, we have assumed a positive probability of observing unregulated markets at heights for which there are diseconomies of scale and regulated markets at heights for which there are economies scale.
+We have assumed a positive probability of observing unregulated markets at heights for which there are diseconomies of scale, and regulated markets at heights for which there are economies of scale, in place of the standard exogeneity assumptions for identification.
 The frontier is not identified if these markets are not realized.
 Of course, there can be no hope of uncovering costs in the absence of regulation that is always imposed, such as nationwide safety regulations.
 Thus ``unregulated" should really be interpreted as ``minimally regulated", and it is the ``minimally regulated" frontier that is our estimation objective.
 The problem arises rather when minimal regulation is realized at certain heights, but not at others.
-However, that scenario might be detectable if one ends up estimating a nonsensible cost function.\footnote{For an example of identification failure, consider the monocentric city model, where prices decrease from the city center.
-A greenbelt, where construction is forbidden, surrounding the city, would leave no way to identify marginal costs for heights that would have otherwise been built there.
-In this case, identification failure would be apparent from the gap in the distribution of prices, unconditional on height.}
+However, that scenario might be detectable if one ends up estimating a nonsensical cost function.
+For example, consider transaction prices from a period of stable prices in a locality well characterized by the demand conditions of the monocentric city model, where willingness to pay decreases from the city center.
+A greenbelt, where construction is forbidden, that surrounds the city would leave no way to identify marginal costs for heights that would have otherwise been built there.
+In this case, identification failure for this part of the frontier supply would be apparent from the gap in the distribution of prices, unconditional on height, whereas multiple time periods with changing overall prices will introduce more unregulated height away from the greenbelt, thus restoring identification.

-Second, we have assumed perfect competition and equally efficient firms with the same costs over firms, space, and time.
-To account for cost changes over time, we adjust prices using the Israeli Central Bureau of Statistics' residential construction input-prices index.\footnote{Estimates without adjusting for construction cost changes are similar (see Figure \ref{fig:mlerobust} in Appendix \ref{ap:robust}).} Cost differences over space are small according to industry participants.\footnote{Industry participants point out two variations, which are small relative to price differences: the cost of protecting the underground portion of very tall buildings from water encroachment in Tel Aviv and potentially lower labor costs in the Beer Sheva district.
-These interviews were conducted for \cite{genesove2020}. } This is corroborated by similar frontier estimates on samples that remove the areas known to face greater technical challenges (see Figure \ref{fig:mlerobust} in Appendix \ref{ap:robust}).